 You don't have to strain your body to benefit from exercise.
 Even moderate exercise is good for you.
-The CDC and the American Heart Association recommends at least 30 minutes of moderate intensity aerobic activity, 4 to 5 days a week.
+The CDC and the American Heart Association recommend at least 30 minutes of moderate intensity aerobic activity, 4 to 5 days a week.
 They also recommend moderate to high intensity muscle strengthening activity at least 2 days a week.
 Examples of moderate activities include:

 For increased benefit to your heart and lungs, try more vigorous aerobic activity.
 These are examples of more vigorous activities: